-In this course students will acquire competence in the areas of creating a successful developmentally appropriate curriculum, mentoring, developing recognizing cultural differences when planning activities, community resources, classroom management, pediatric first aid, including children with special needs, recent trends and issues in early childhood education, and professionalism; as well as competencies from the DCF 40-hour Introductory Child Care Training coursework.
+In this course students will acquire competence in the areas of creating a successful developmentally appropriate curriculum, mentoring, recognizing cultural differences (are we missing a word or should we delete "developing") when planning activities, community resources, classroom management, pediatric first aid, including children with special needs, recent trends and issues in early childhood education, and professionalism; as well as competencies from the DCF 40-hour Introductory Childcare Training coursework.
 Students will have completed the ECPC 480-hour work experience requirement by the end of this course.